Traffic Director with internet network endpoint groups

 - Internet NEGs of the type

 INTERNET_IP_PORTare not supported with Traffic Director.

 - Envoy version 1.15.0 or later is required with FQDN backends.

-gcloudcommand-line tool or REST APIs to configure Traffic Director.
-End-to-end configuration using the Google Cloud Console is not supported.
+- Use the Google Cloud CLI or REST APIs to configure Traffic Director.
+End-to-end configuration using the Google Cloud console is not supported.

 - FQDN backends are only supported with Envoy.
 Proxyless gRPC is not supported.

 INTERNET_FQDN_PORTwith Traffic Director, health checks of the remote endpoints are done using Envoy's distributed health checking mechanism.
 Whenever a new remote endpoint is added, all Envoy proxies start health checking it independently.